salaboy/from-monolith-to-k8s/README.md

 - **More than one process**: your monolith was more than just one application, and that is pushing you to create multiple containers that will have strong dependencies between them.
 This can be done and most of the time these containers can run inside a Kubernetes Pod if sharing the same context is required.

-- **Scaling the application is hard**: if the application hold any kind of state, having multiple replicas becomes complicated and it might require big refactorings to make it work with multiple replicas of the same running at the same time.
+- **Scaling the application is hard**: if the application hold any kind of state, having multiple replicas becomes complicated and it might require a big refactorings to make it work with multiple replicas of the same running at the same time.

 # Running a Cloud-Native Conference Application